Tangerine-Community/Tangerine/README.md

 ./server-init.sh
 ```

 When this finishes you should be able to go to the hostname that you provided during configuration, which should redirect you to the appropriate CouchApp url.
+A default user of user1:password has been created for you.
+Log in and create a group.

 # Updating on the server